Download This Sample

 - After Canada, Israel was the world’s second-best educated country in 2012, according to the Organisation for Economic Cooperation and Development (OECD).

-This is a fantastic bundle which includes everything you need to know about Israel across 26 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Israel across 26 in-depth pages.
 These are ready-to-use Israel worksheets that are perfect for teaching students about the Israel officially the State of Israel, which is a country in the Middle East, on the southeastern shore of the Mediterranean Sea and the northern shore of the Red Sea.

 Complete List Of Included Worksheets